khachapuris/clic/MANUAL.md

 ### Settings

+Settings are variables that have a special meaning in the calculator.
 To alter a setting, use assignment: `_setting_name_ = <setting_value>`

 Here is a list of all settings with their available values: